-Select a state from the menu below.
-The graph will display two lines:
+Select a state and year (2009-2021) from the menu below.
+For each district poverty level, the graph will display two bars:

-- Required spending (red line): how much the state would have to spend for its students to achieve national average test scores, by poverty quintile;
+- Required (or adequate) spending per pupil (blue bars): cost model estimates of how much the state would have to spend for its students to achieve national average test scores, by district poverty quintile;

-- Actual spending (blue line): how much that state actually spends, by poverty quintile.
+- Actual spending per pupil (teal bars): how much that state actually spends, by district poverty quintile.

 The table to the right of the graph expresses the bar graph in terms of percentages—i.e., the percentage difference between actual and adequate spending by district poverty quintile (we call each of these five percentages “adequacy gaps”).
 The difference (in percentage points) between the adequacy gap in the highest- and lowest poverty quintiles is one way to express each state’s “equal opportunity gap” in a given year (in our annual report, we compare the two highest- with the two lowest-poverty quintiles, but states’ relative results are very similar using either approach).